 Based on the above information, students are classified in one of four categories.
 These categories are condensed as follows: students with English as the primary language include English only and initially fluent English proficient.
-These students are coded '0'; English learner and reclassified fluent English proficient were coded '1'.
+These students are coded 'O'; English learner and reclassified fluent English proficient were coded 'I'.

 Primary Disability (K12, CC): The designation of a primary disability is based on a professional assessment and a student specific Individualized Education Plan (IEP).
 Students are reassessed minimally every three years.
 Primary disability includes several categories including speech language impairment, specific learning disability, emotional disturbance, and other health impairment.
-For analyses, primary disability is recoded to '0' or no primary disability indicated, and '1' when a primary disability is indicated.
-National School Lunch Program (NSLP) (K12): As a proxy for socio-economic status, participation in the school free or reduced lunch program is included.
-Eligibility for the program is based on the official federal poverty guidelines.
-To qualify, family income must be at or below 185% of the current poverty guideline.
+For analyses, primary disability is recoded to 'O' or no primary disability indicated, and '1' when a primary disability is indicated.